13 min read

 The difference matters.
 A component library gives you buttons and cards.
 A design system tells you which button to use, when to use it, and ensures it looks identical whether it's rendered by Blade or Vue.js.
 That consistency is what makes your app feel professional instead of cobbled together.

 In my client projects, I've seen the impact firsthand.
-One e-commerce platform I worked on had 13 different button styles across their application, not by design, but by inconsistency.
+One e-commerce platform had 13 different button styles across their application.
+Not by design, but by inconsistency.
 After implementing a design system, their conversion rate increased by 8% because the UI became more predictable and trustworthy.

 The Tailwind + Blade + Vue.js Architecture

-Tailwind CSS provides your design tokens, the raw materials.
+Tailwind CSS provides your design tokens.
 Colors, spacing, typography, shadows.
-Everything lives in your tailwind.config.js file.
+In Tailwind v4, these live directly in your CSS file using the @theme directive.
+No more JavaScript config files.
 This is your foundation.

 Blade components handle server-rendered UI that doesn't need JavaScript.
 Navigation bars, footers, static cards, forms that work without JS.
 These components consume Tailwind utilities and provide a PHP-friendly API.